JustinRyanCarlson/Responsive-Portfolio/README.md

 # Responsive-Portfolio
-Responsive version of the basic portfolio
+This is a responsive version of the basic portfolio from homework 1 utilizing media queries to make the page adapt to various screen widths.